Yumna0019/Yumna0019/README.md

 # 💫 About Me:
-I'm Yumna, a passionate Computer Science  at the University of Karachi, with a keen interest in web development.
-My journey in the tech world is driven by curiosity and a relentless desire to learn and grow.
-With strong problem-solving skills and a commitment to writing clean, efficient code, I'm eager to collaborate on innovative projects.
+I'm Yumna, a Computer Science student at the University of Karachi, passionate about web development and eager to dive deeper into the tech world.
+My journey is fueled by curiosity and a strong desire to learn and grow.
+As I continue to build my skills, I'm always open to collaborating on projects that can help me learn and contribute.
 Let's connect and create something amazing together! 🤝

 # 🌐 Connect with me:
 [<img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/linkedin/linkedin-original.svg"  height="30" alt="linkedIn logo"  />